quicwg/base-drafts/draft-ietf-quic-http.md

 matches.
 Clients SHOULD compare the request header sets for resources promised multiple times.
 If a client receives a Push ID that has already been promised and detects a mismatch, it MUST respond with a connection error of type H3_GENERAL_PROTOCOL_ERROR.
-If the decompressed header sets match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE was received.
+If the decompressed field sets match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE was received.